What we offer

 Subject Matter Experts

 Innovators who want to make deep impact need access to deep knowledge.
 Social Ventures Zone ventures can access subject matter experts from the Faculty of Arts and Humanities and from across the university who have dedicated their lives to particular areas of research.
-Our ventures also have access to Ryerson-based resources such as legal advice and Startup School for business information.
+Our ventures also have access to Toronto Metropolitan University-based resources such as legal advice and Startup School for business information.

 Who you know helps you grow, so the Social Ventures Zone offers introductions to community and industry networks.
 Through our partnerships with groups such as Toronto’s Centre for Social Innovation (www.socialinnovation.org, external link, opens in new window) and our growing network of community-based entrepreneurs and organizations, we can introduce you to some of the right people to propel your venture forward.